printdotio/printio-android-sdk/README.md

     //set passed image as layout with 1 photo for some products PIO.setPassedImageThumb(boolean);

-    //allow/forbid user to use his own images or use those passed to sdk.
+    //forbid user to use his own images and use those passed to sdk.
-    PIO.setCanUseUpload(boolean);
+    PIO.setPhotosourcesDisabled(boolean);

     //preset the country.
 Country code is 2 letter code, e.g. "US".
     PIO.setCountryCode(String);